 I’ve since lived in smaller towns and cities, where life feels a little slower.
 I really think it’s related to the traffic, and the hustle mentality of people working in startups and long hours to feed their families.
-I personally liked that vibe a lot better, and enjoyed being able to walk or bike to the nearest grocery store rather than drive.
+I personally liked that vibe a lot more, and enjoyed being able to walk or bike to the nearest grocery store rather than drive.

-IT’S VERY CROWDED
+5. IT’S VERY CROWDED

 Lots of people come here for the jobs, especially in tech (they don’t call it “Silicon Valley” for nothing).

-Then there are all the people that grew up here/have lived here before all the BIG tech companies started moving in and are staying because their family/friends live here, like a lot of my high school friends.
+Then there are all the people that grew up here/have lived here before all the BIG tech companies started moving in and don’t want to leave because their family/friends live here.
+This is the case for many of my high school friends that still live at home because they can’t afford to move out, but still want to stay.
 A lot of my college friends moved to San Francisco because of the allure of the city.
 And a lot of people live here for the weather!

-And I know many other places in the Bay do get colder, like San Francisco, but it still doesn’t ever get THAT cold.
-Like 50s F. And it still is just kinda rainy/foggy (it’s pretty much always foggy and cold in SF, though, even in summer), nothing too exciting.
+I know many other places in the Bay do get colder, like San Francisco, but it still doesn’t ever get THAT cold.
+Like 50s F. And it’s just kinda rainy/foggy (it’s pretty much always foggy and cold in SF, though, even in summer), nothing too exciting.
 Side note: did you know the fog in SF is called ‘Karl’?
 And it has its own Instagram page, @karlthefog?
-You’re welcome.Okay, so I know I just kind of shit all over the Bay Area, but it’s not all bad – I promise!
+You’re welcome.I know I just kind of shit all over the Bay Area, but it’s not all bad – I promise!
 These are just my grinch-y vibes from living here for so long.

 I also have plenty of friends who LOVE IT and swear they’ll never leave.
 So to counteract all the negativity, I also wrote a post on what I loved about living in the Bay Area!